 Before I get into the details of how I care for this plant, I want to be transparent about something that may have influenced my success with this Peacock Begonia.
-That is, I suspect there is a chance my plant may be a Begonia pavonina hybrid, not a pure species.
-There is a research paper about the multilayer structure of Begonia leaves and one of the plants used in the study is Begonia grandis x pavonina—B. grandis is considered a “hardy begonia” and it has more of an upright growth than rambling; as my plant has aged, the growth has become quite upright and branching above the substrate and it structurally looks quite similar to B. grandis even though the leaves on my plant are very blue.
+That is, I suspect there is a chance my plant—the ‘blue form’ Begonia pavonina—may be a hybrid, not the “pure” species.
+There is a research paper about the multilayer structure of Begonia leaves and one of the plants used in the study is Begonia grandis x pavonina.
+B. grandis is considered a “hardy begonia” and it has an upright growth style, rather than rambling like B. pavonina.
+As my plant has aged, the growth has become quite upright, branching above the substrate, and structurally it looks quite similar to B. grandis even though the leaves are very blue.

 Photo of iridescent-blue leaves – can see why they call it a peacock begonia!